THE HINDU SUCCESSION ACT, 1956 ACT NO. 30 OF 19561

 (3) If there are two or more heirs specified in class I of the Schedule proposing to acquire any interest under this section, that heir who offers the highest consideration for the transfer shall be preferred.

-Explanation.In this section, courtmeans the court within the limits of whose jurisdiction the immovable property is situate or the business is carried on, and includes any other court which the State Government may, by notification in the Official Gazette, specify in this behalf.
+Explanation.―In this section, “court” means the court within the limits of whose jurisdiction the immovable property is situate or the business is carried on, and includes any other court which the State Government may, by notification in the Official Gazette, specify in this behalf.

-23. [Special provision respecting dwelling-houses.]Omitted by the Hindu Succession (Amendment) Act, 2005 (39 of 2005), s.
+23. [Special provision respecting dwelling-houses.]―Omitted by the Hindu Succession (Amendment) Act, 2005 (39 of 2005), s.
 4 (w.e.f.
 9-9-2005).

-24. [Certain windows re-marrying may not inherit as windows.]Omitted by s.
+24. [Certain windows re-marrying may not inherit as windows.]―Omitted by s.
 5, ibid. (w.e.f.
 9-9- 2005).

-25. Murderer disqualified.A person who commits murder or abets the commission of murder shall be disqualified from inheriting the property of the person murdered, or any other property in furtherance of the succession to which he or she committed or abetted the commission of the murder.
+25. Murderer disqualified.―A person who commits murder or abets the commission of murder shall be disqualified from inheriting the property of the person murdered, or any other property in furtherance of the succession to which he or she committed or abetted the commission of the murder.

-26. Converts descendants disqualified.Where, before or after the commencement of this Act, a Hindu has ceased or ceases to be a Hindu by conversion to another religion, children born to him or her after such conversion and their descendants shall be disqualified from inheriting the property of any of their Hindu relatives, unless such children or descendants are Hindus at the time when the succession opens.
+26. Convert’s descendants disqualified.―Where, before or after the commencement of this Act, a Hindu has ceased or ceases to be a Hindu by conversion to another religion, children born to him or her after such conversion and their descendants shall be disqualified from inheriting the property of any of their Hindu relatives, unless such children or descendants are Hindus at the time when the succession opens.

-27. Succession when heir disqualified.If any person is disqualified from inheriting any property under this Act, it shall devolve as if such person had died before the intestate.
+27. Succession when heir disqualified.―If any person is disqualified from inheriting any property under this Act, it shall devolve as if such person had died before the intestate.

-28. Disease, defect, etc., not to disqualify.No person shall be disqualified from succeeding to any property on the ground of any disease, defect or deformity, or save as provided in this Act, on any other ground whatsoever.
+28. Disease, defect, etc., not to disqualify.―No person shall be disqualified from succeeding to any property on the ground of any disease, defect or deformity, or save as provided in this Act, on any other ground whatsoever.

 Escheat

-29. Failure of heirs.If an intestate has left no heir qualified to succeed to his or her property in accordance with the provisions of this Act, such property shall devolve on the Government; and the Government shall take the property subject to all the obligations and liabilities to which an heir would have been subject.
+29. Failure of heirs.―If an intestate has left no heir qualified to succeed to his or her property in accordance with the provisions of this Act, such property shall devolve on the Government; and the Government shall take the property subject to all the obligations and liabilities to which an heir would have been subject.

 CHAPTER III TESTAMENTARY SUCCESSION

-30. Testamentary succession.1*** Any Hindu may dispose of by will or other testamentary disposition any property, which is capable of being so 2[disposed of by him or by her], in accordance with the provisions of the Indian Succession Act, 1925 (39 of 1925), or any other law for the time being in force and applicable to Hindus.
+30. Testamentary succession.―1*** Any Hindu may dispose of by will or other testamentary disposition any property, which is capable of being so 2[disposed of by him or by her], in accordance with the provisions of the Indian Succession Act, 1925 (39 of 1925), or any other law for the time being in force and applicable to Hindus.

-Explanation.The interest of a male Hindu in a Mitakshara coparcenary property or the interest of a member of a tarwad, tavazhi, illom, kutumba or kavaru in the property of the tarwad, tavazhi, illom, kutumba or kavaru shall, notwithstanding anything contained in this Act or in any other law for the time being in force, be deemed to be property capable of being disposed of by him or by her within the meaning of this 3[section.]
+Explanation.―The interest of a male Hindu in a Mitakshara coparcenary property or the interest of a member of a tarwad, tavazhi, illom, kutumba or kavaru in the property of the tarwad, tavazhi, illom, kutumba or kavaru shall, notwithstanding anything contained in this Act or in any other law for the time being in force, be deemed to be property capable of being disposed of by him or by her within the meaning of this 3[section.]

 4* * * * *

 1. The brackets and figure “(1)” omitted by Act 58 of 1960, s.
 3 and the Second Schedule (w.e.f.
 26-12-1960).
-2. Subs. by Act 39 of 2005, s.
-6, for “disposed of by him” (w.e.f.
-9-9-2005).

 3. Subs. by Act 56 of 1974, s.
-3 and the Second Schedule
+3 and the Second Schedule for “sub-section” (w.e.f.
+20-12-1974).

 4. Omitted by Act 78 of 1956, s.
 29 (w.e.f.
 21-12-1956).